DamifeZion/react-omniroom/README.md

 ## Contributing

-We welcome contributions to [react-bottom-room!](https://www.npmjs.com/package/react-bottom-room) If you have a feature request, bug report, or want to improve the library, feel free to open an issue or submit a pull request.
+We welcome contributions to [react-bottom-room!](https://www.npmjs.com/package/react-bottom-room) If you have a feature request, bug report, or want to improve the library, feel free to open an issue or submit a pull request on out github [the React Bottom Room GitHub repository](https://github.com/DamifeZion/react-bottom-room).

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the React Bottom Room GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!